Esperanto grammar: Claimed non-European aspects

 Other features often cited as being alien for a European language, such as the dedicated suffixes for different parts of speech, or the -o suffix for nouns combined with -a for adjectives and la for 'the', actually do occur.
+(Note: For example, the article la with a noun ending in -o in Provençal la fenestro (the window), which is identical to Esperanto la fenestro, or Spanish la mano derecha (the right hand), nearly identical to Esperanto la mano dekstra.)
 More pertinent is the accusative plural in -jn, which is derived through leveling of the Greek nominal–adjectival paradigm: Esperanto nominative singular muzo (muse) vs. Greek mousa, nominative plural muzoj vs. Greek mousai, and accusative singular muzon vs. Greek mousan.
 (Latin and Lithuanian had very similar setups, with /[j]/ in the plural and a nasal in the accusative.)
 Esperanto is thus formally similar to the non‑Indo‑European languages Hungarian and Turkish—that is, it is similar in its mechanics, but not in use.
 None of these proposed "non-European" elements of the original Esperanto proposal were actually taken from non-European or non-Indo-European languages, and any similarities with those languages are coincidental.

 East Asian languages may have had some influence on the development of Esperanto grammar after its creation.
 The principally cited candidate is the replacement of predicate adjectives with verbs, such as la ĉielo bluas (the sky is blue) for la ĉielo estas blua and mia filino belu! (may my daughter be beautiful!) for the mia filino estu bela! mentioned above.
 However, this regularization of existing grammatical forms was always found in poetry; if there has been an influence of an East Asian language, it has only been in the spread of such forms, not in their origin.
 Such usage is not entirely unknown in Europe: Latin has an analogous folium viret for folium viride est (the leaf is green) and avis rubet for avis rubra est (the bird is red).

 Perhaps the best candidate for a "non-European" feature is the blurred distinction between root and affix.
 Esperanto derivational affixes may be used as independent roots and inflect for part of speech like other roots.
 This occurs only sporadically in other languages of the world.
 For example, ismo has an English equivalent in "an ism", but English has no adjectival form equivalent to Esperanto isma.
 For most such affixes, natural languages familiar to Europeans must use a separate lexical root.